syscolabs/api-standards/patterns.md

 Certain types of operations when processed concurrently on the same resource might overwrite changes to the resource. (e.g. `PUT` operations or `UPDATE` operations).
 Sometimes this may be misleading to the owner of the operation.
 Therefore, the operation owner could be notified of possible situation while processing.

-The standard solution is to use an `ETag` HEADER, `If-Match` HEADER and error code `412`.
+The standard solution is to use an `ETag` HEADER, `If-Match` HEADER and error code `412` (precondition failed).
 Below we depicts the accepted workflow.

 ![Etag Concurrent](https://github.com/syscolabs/api-standards/blob/master/assets/Etag_Concurrent.svg)